Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 \subsection{Encounter Maneuvers}

-Given a persistent give-way encounter is detected (i.e., the statechart in \cref{fig:statechart} transitions to the respective blue states $\rho_i$ where $i \in \{1,...,4\}$), we identify safe actions that result in safe maneuvers resolving the encounter.
+Given a persistent give-way encounter is detected (i.e., the statechart in \cref{fig:statechart} transitions to one of the respective blue states $\rho_1, \ldots, \rho_4$), we identify safe actions that result in safe maneuvers resolving the encounter.

-Set-based predictions are well suited to verify that no collisions can occur if not all vessels comply with the regular collision avoidance rules $R_3 - R_6$.
+Set-based predictions are well suited to verify that no collisions can occur if not all vessels comply with the regular collision avoidance rules $R_3$ - $R_6$.
 Still, for the regular collision avoidance rules, the implicit assumption in the \ac{colregs} is that both vessels comply with them.
-Thus, for identifying actions of the ego vessel that are rule-compliant with these rules, we can use a rule-conformant prediction for the obstacle vessel.
-For the three encounter situations specified (see \cref{fig:encounter_situations}), we differentiate between the ego vessel being the give-way ($R_3 - R_5$ apply) and stand-on vessel ($R_6$ applies).
-First, we detail the verification of actions given the ego vessel is the stand-on vessel, i.e., $\rho_1 = \mathtt{get\_state}(\Gamma)$.
+Thus, for identifying actions of the ego vessel that are rule-compliant with these rules, we can use a rule-compliant prediction for the obstacle vessel.
+For the three encounter situations specified (see \cref{fig:encounter_situations}), we differentiate between the ego vessel being the give-way ($R_3$ - $R_5$ apply) and stand-on vessel ($R_6$ applies).
+First, we detail the verification of actions given the ego vessel is the stand-on vessel, i.e., $\mathtt{in}(\rho_1)$.
 Then, we describe the more intricate synthesis given that the ego vessel is the give-way vessel ($\rho_i$ where $i \in \{2,...,4\}$), and finally, summarize our encounter action synthesis.